-With a commitment to professional learning, Anthony has held a number of positions that allowed him to leverage his expertise in digital media and serve adult learning.
+With a commitment to professional learning, Anthony has held a number of positions that have allowed him to leverage his expertise in digital media to serve teacher professional development.
 From 2011 – 2014, Anthony was a Resource Teacher with 21st Century Learning and AICT at the Toronto Catholic District Board.
-In this role, Anthony worked to support teachers across the TCDSB with the integration of 21st Century teaching and learning strategies and skills with a focus on digital media production, media literacy and the implementation of eLearning.
-In his resource role, Anthony was the District eLearning Contact for the TCDSB and in extension was the Principal of Continuing Education eClass for a number of years.
+In this role, Anthony worked to support teachers across the TCDSB with the integration of 21st Century teaching and learning strategies with a focus on digital media production, media literacy and the implementation of eLearning.
+In this resource role, Anthony was the District eLearning Contact for the TCDSB and was the Principal of Continuing Education eClass for a number of years.

-Anthony also holds a BA in Film Studies (with Distinction) and a Bachelors of Education from Brock University.
-Anthony has written media / technology curriculum for Niagara University, Queen’s University, OECTA, OPHEA, Nelson Education and other institutions across Canada and has presented at a number of leading educational conferences including, Reading for the Love of It, STAO and Connect.
+Anthony has written media / technology curriculum for Niagara University, Queen’s University, OECTA, OPHEA, Nelson Education, Catholic Curriculum Corporation and other institutions across Canada and has presented at a number of leading educational conferences including Reading for the Love of It, STAO, Connect and When Faith Meets Pedagogy.

 Follow Anthony on Twitter at @aperrottatweets